alljoyn/lighting-apps/helper-lib/java/LSFJavaHelper/README.txt

 9) Repeat steps 3-7 to create another variable named "JAVA_HOME" that points to the root folder of the Java SDK (e.g., "<path_to_downloads_folder>/jdk1.6.0_45").

+Threading Rules for LSF SDK Usage:
+1) One must not block the Lighting thread (note: all of the listener methods are called on the Lighting thread)
+2) One must perform all interaction with the lighting system (i.e. the LightingDirector) on the lighting thread

+Example of Mandatory Calls to Initialize the Lighting Director:

+        lightingDirector = LightingDirector.get();
+        lightingDirector.addListener(YOUR_LISTENER);
+        lightingDirector.start("YOUR_APP_NAME");

+Once Generated, Full Documentation can be found at [/doc/overview-summary.html]